OSHA Training Courses

 OSHA Training Institute (OTI)

-Missouri and Kansas are part of the Region seven OSHA Training Institute (OTI) Education Center that is located at Metropolitan Community College in Kansas City.
+Missouri and Kansas are part of the Great Plains OSHA Education Center that is located at Metropolitan Community College in Kansas City.
 According to OSHA, “The OSHA Training Institute (OTI) Education Centers are a national network of non-profit organizations authorized by OSHA to deliver occupational safety and health training to public and private sector workers, supervisors, and employers on behalf of OSHA.”